Cerumen Removal Coding Depends on Impaction, Method

 Both 69209 and 69210 are unilateral procedures.
-For removal of impacted cerumen from both ears, CPT® instructs us to append modifier 50 Bilateral procedure to the appropriate code.
-In the example above of the 7-year-old child, if irrigation occurred in both ears, appropriate coding would be 69209-50.
+For removal of impacted earwax from both ears, append modifier 50 Bilateral procedure to the appropriate code.
+In the example above of the 7-year-old child, if irrigation occurred in both ears, appropriate coding is 69209-50.

 When billing Medicare payers, different bilateral rules apply for 69210.
 The 2016 Medicare National Physician Fee Schedule Relative Value File assigns 69210 a “2” bilateral indicator.
 This means, for Medicare payers, the relative value units assigned to 69210 “are already based on the procedure being performed as a bilateral procedure.”
 In contrast to CPT® instructions, the Centers for Medicare & Medicaid Services (CMS) allows us to report only one unit of 69210 for a bilateral procedure.
 CMS does allow us to bill a bilateral procedure for cerumen removal by lavage using 69209-50.